fairlearn/fairlearn/docs/user_guide/adversarial.rst

 fairness constraints: demographic parity and equalized odds.

-To train an adversarial mitigation algorithm, the user needs to provide two neural networks, predictor network and adversary network, with learnable weights :math:`W` and :math:`U,` respectively.
+To train an adversarial mitigation algorithm, the user needs to provide two neural networks, a predictor network and an adversary network, with learnable weights :math:`W` and :math:`U,` respectively.
 The predictor network is constructed to solve the underlying supervised learning task, without considering fairness, by minimizing the predictor loss :math:`L_P.`